nodemcu/nodemcu-firmware/docs/en/modules/sntp.md

 ## sntp.getoffset

 Gets the offset between the rtc clock and the NTP time.
 This value should be subtracted from the rtc time to get the NTP time -- which corresponds to wall clock time.
-If the offset returned has changed from the pervious call, then there has been a leap second inbetween.
+If the offset returned has changed from the previous call, then there has been a leap second inbetween.

 #### Syntax
 `offset = sntp.getoffset()`